Xh4H/Discord.jl/README.md

 wait(c)
 ```

-For further examples, guides, and reference, please refer to the documentation linked above.
+For further examples, guides and reference please refer to the documentation linked above.

 ## Contributing